- an end to the current system of accommodating asylum seekers, known as Direct Provision;

 - Asylum seekers have no right to work in Ireland – unlike most EU member states;

 - The standards of accommodation and living conditions vary widely from centre to centre – there are no national standards for Direct Provision centres;

 - Direct Provision centres are managed by private contractors on a for-profit basis, on behalf of the State.

-- There is no independent complaints mechanism and the Ombudsman does not have jurisdiction of Direct Provision centres.
+- There is no independent complaints mechanism and despite repeated calls, the Ombudsman does not have jurisdiction of Direct Provision centres.